MichaelKenj/CPP/README.md

 # CPP

-This is a public repository where you can find famous algorithms written in C++
+This is a public repository where you can find useful codes written in C++

 # USAGE
 There are some subdirectories